Compact 15-minute cities exhibit lower carbon intensity in urban transport: Conclusions

-Here, we identified some city features that effectively make such a mode shift possible.
-Through a large-scale comparison between cities worldwide, we showed that, in high-income countries, cities with greater walking accessibility to essential services significantly reduce CO$_2$ emissions for transport.
-Approximately 40 kg of CO$_2$ is saved per capita annually for each minute reduced on the proximity time $s$.
-This reduction results from decreased reliance on private cars, a shift facilitated by the lower car dependency of citizens obtained through enhanced walking accessibility.
-A shining example of such a city is the 15-minute city; our research revealed that cities with a more significant proportion of their population residing in 15-minute areas also exhibit lower transport emissions.
+In this work, we conducted a large-scale comparison of cities worldwide and showed that accessibility to proximity services and city \rew{compactness} are two key features shaping the transition from carbon-intensive mobility toward more sustainable patterns.
+By analysing more than 600 cities in high-income countries, we showed that, in these regions, cities with greater walking accessibility to essential services significantly reduce CO$_2$ emissions for transport. \rew{An increase of 10 percentage points in the share of residents living in 15-minute areas is associated with an approximate 5\% reduction in transport-related CO$_2$ emissions per capita.} As shown in the SI, walking and cycling accessibilities are highly correlated; therefore, the results can be extended to active mobility in general.
+We can interpret the reduction of CO$_2$ emissions in cities with lower Proximity Time as resulting from decreased reliance on private cars, due to the lower car dependency of citizens obtained through enhanced walking accessibility.
+A shining example of a city accessible by walking is the 15-minute city; our research revealed that cities with a more significant proportion of their population residing in 15-minute areas also exhibit lower transport emissions.
 Implementing the 15-minute city policy can be a powerful tool in the fight against greenhouse gas emissions and car dependency, offering a promising path towards more sustainable mobility.

-A second important outcome of this work is identifying the area covered by cities as a key driver, intertwined with walking accessibility, for urban CO$_2$ emissions.
-Since cities spreading over smaller areas have, on average, better walking accessibility, we had to disentangle the two effects.
-Once we decoupled the effects on CO$_2$ emissions of walking accessibility and city area, we showed that the fluctuations in CO$_2$ emissions, on top of the general trend linking better accessibility to lower emissions, are well described by fluctuations in area; cities extending on smaller areas tend to emit less than those sprawling on more extensive surfaces.
+A second important outcome of this work is identifying the \rew{density and} area covered by cities as key drivers, intertwined with walking accessibility, for urban CO$_2$ emissions.
+Since \rew{denser} cities spreading over smaller areas have, on average, better walking accessibility, we had to disentangle the effects.
+Once we decoupled the effects on CO$_2$ emissions of walking accessibility, city area \rew{and density}, we showed that the fluctuations in CO$_2$ emissions, on top of the general trend linking better accessibility to lower emissions, are well described by fluctuations in area \rew{and density}; cities extending on smaller areas and \rew{having higher population densities} tend to emit less.